angelovangel/nxf-kraken2/README.md

 tar -xzvf minikraken_8GB_202003.tgz
 ```

-The pre-built minikraken2 database has the required Bracken files included (for read lengths 50, 100, 150, 200 and 250).
+This pre-built minikraken2 database has the required Bracken files included (for read lengths 50, 100, 150, 200 and 250).